 Stuffing in Gear

-This is the same 1.5-inch strap and pad supplied with the much smaller Retrospective 5 and the designer should have bumped the strap size up to 2 inches.
+This is the same 1.5-inch strap and pad supplied with the smaller Retrospective 5.
+The designer should have bumped the strap size up to 2 inches.
 A wider strap distributes the weight better across the chest and shoulder.
 With that said, the shoulder pad above average, grippy and flexible so I can live with the thin strap.

 The mammoth Velcro under the front flap is a PITA: too strong, grippy and loud.
 Think Tank has a built-in Velcro cover to silence the noise but then nothing is holding your gear inside should the bag tip over.
 I found an easy fix: use a Velcro patch to cover 75% of the two Velcro patches.
 It still grips but is weaker and less bothersome to use.
 A leather and brass latch would be a more elegant solution.
 Maybe I'll have a go at adding one cockroached off an old bag.

 Compared to similar size bags I own--Crumpler and Billingham--this bag is heavy.
 Not a deal breaker but at 2.5 LB the Retrospective 7 is 8 OZ heavier than my Crumpler 6 Million Dollar Home, a more thickly padded and slightly larger bag.
 The extra weight is the price you pay for the vintage canvas and extra pockets.

 The padded iPad pocket makes the bag fat.
 If you prefer a slimmer profile, consider the Retrospective 10.
 The Retrospective 10 is the about the same overall size as the Retrospective 7, but is roomier due to the lack of the iPad compartment (has a slip pocket instead).